JuliusSch/tm-sim/README.md

 ![A program running](demo/turing-machine-running.gif)

-And here, a simpler decrement function.
+And here, a simpler increment function.

 ![A simpler increment operation](demo/turing-machine-running-increment.gif)